Susie Bright: Early life

 Bright was born on March 25, 1958, in Arlington, Virginia, to two linguist parents, William and Elizabeth Bright.
 She spent most of her childhood in Los Angeles, though she moved to Canada with her mother for a few years before returning for high school.
-When Bright was just eight, she created pamphlets criticizing Ronald Reagan's campaign for California governor, and by age ten, she had abandoned religion completely.
+When Bright was just eight, she created pamphlets criticizing Ronald Reagan's campaign for California governor, and by the age of 10, she had abandoned religion completely.
 Her father subscribed her to Ms. Magazine when she was 12, which influenced her interests in feminism.
 Bright later dropped out of high school and studied theater and women's studies at the University of California, Santa Cruz, where she earned a degree in community studies.

 Career

 As a teenager in the 1970s, Susie Bright was active in the feminist, civil rights, and anti-war movements.
 She was a member of the high school underground newspaper The Red Tide and served as the plaintiff suing the Los Angeles Board of Education for the right of minors to distribute their own publications without prior censorship or approval.
 (Judgement in favor of Plaintiff).

 She was a member of the International Socialists from 1974 to 1976 and worked as a labor and community organizer in Los Angeles, the San Francisco Bay Area, Detroit, and Louisville, Kentucky.
 She was also one of the founding members of Teamsters for a Democratic Union, and wrote under the pseudonym Sue Daniels in both The Red Tide and Workers' Power.
 She has said "I was motivated, always, from the sting of social injustice.
 The cry of 'That isn't fair!' gets a more impulsive behavior from me than, 'I want to get off!'"

 Bright was one of the early staff members of Good Vibrations, a pioneering feminist sex toy store, working at and managing the store from 1981 to 1986.
 She trained with San Francisco Sex Information in 1981.
 She wrote Good Vibrations' first mail order catalog, the first sex toy catalog written from a women's point of a view for a female audience.
 She founded the Good Vibrations Erotic Video Library, the first feminist curation of erotic films available at the time.

-Susie Bright co-founded and edited the first women-produced sex-magazine On Our Backs, "entertainment for the adventurous lesbian," from 1984 to 1991.
-Here she began her sex advice column as "Susie Sexpert."
+Susie Bright co-founded and edited the first women-produced sex-magazine On Our Backs, "entertainment for the adventurous lesbian", from 1984 to 1991.
+Here she began her sex advice column as "Susie Sexpert".
 She collected these columns and expanded them to publish her first book, Susie Sexpert's Lesbian Sex World in 1990.